Oxy–fuel welding and cutting: Gas hoses

 The hoses are designed for use in welding and cutting metal.
 A double-hose or twinned design can be used, meaning that the oxygen and fuel hoses are joined.
-If separate hoses are used, they should be clipped together at intervals approximately 3 ft apart, although that is not recommended for cutting applications, because beads of molten metal given off by the process can become lodged between the hoses where they are held together, and burn through, releasing the pressurised gas inside, which in the case of fuel gas usually ignites.
+If separate hoses are used, they should be clipped together at intervals approximately 3 ft apart, although that is not recommended for cutting applications, because beads of molten metal given off by the process can become lodged between the hoses where they are held together, and burn through, releasing the pressurized gas inside, which in the case of fuel gas usually ignites.

 The hoses are color-coded for visual identification.
 The color of the hoses varies between countries.
 In the United States, the oxygen hose is green and the fuel hose is red.
 In the UK and other countries, the oxygen hose is blue (black hoses may still be found on old equipment), and the acetylene (fuel) hose is red.
 If liquefied petroleum gas (LPG) fuel, such as propane, is used, the fuel hose should be orange, indicating that it is compatible with LPG.
 LPG will damage an incompatible hose, including most acetylene hoses.

 The threaded connectors on the hoses are handed to avoid accidental mis-connection: the thread on the oxygen hose is right-handed (as normal), while the fuel gas hose has a left-handed thread.
 The left-handed threads also have an identifying groove cut into their nuts.

 Gas-tight connections between the flexible hoses and rigid fittings are made by using crimped hose clips or ferrules, often referred to as 'O' clips, over barbed spigots.
 The use of worm-drive hose clips or Jubilee Clips is specifically forbidden in the UK and other countries.